IgniteUI/indigo-design-docfx/en/components/list-skeleton.md

 ## List Item Secondary Action

-The Secondary Action of the Skeleton List Item covers all scenarios possible with its counterpart from the standard [List](list.md).
-Thanks to the use of Smart Layout in Sketch it can be adjusted further by setting unnecessary elements to ~No Symbol.
+In Sketch, The Secondary Action of the Skeleton List Item covers all scenarios possible with its counterpart from the standard [List Item](list-item.md) available as `Symbol Overrides`.
+Thanks to Smart Layout in Sketch, it can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |
 | Text and Icon            | <img class="responsive-img" src="../images/list_skeleton_item_secondary3.png" srcset="../images/list_skeleton_item_secondary3@2x.png 2x" /> |                                                                                                                                       |

+## Thumbnail in Adobe XD

+The Thumbnail component in the left Skeleton List Item area in Adobe XD provides 3 interchangeable options like the standard [List Item](list-item.md) via the `Component States` paradigm to let you easily switch them.
+This makes it possible to create a matching design for each of the Primary Actions in Sketch.

+## Actions in Adobe XD

+The Actions component that constitutes the right Skeleton List Item area in Adobe XD covers all scenarios possible with its counterpart from the standard [List Item](list-item.md).
+This makes it possible to create a matching design for each of the Secondary Actions in Sketch.

 ## Usage